Ajn0r/house-buddy/TESTING.md

 ![blogvalidation](/documentation/images/validation/blog-validation.png)
 ![blogvalidation](/documentation/images/validation/blogpost-validation.png)

+These issues were resolved by changing the p element surrounding to a div instead.
+I also added a class to keep the font family to Lato no matter which font was used in the admin panel.
+The validator now passes without any errors.

 There is a warning on the about.html page about using h1 in both the header and on the page, this will be corrected in the next sprint.